-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 More commentary, from a Catholic perspective, here.

-2) Why has there been controversy around Amoris Laetitiae?
+2) Why has there been controversy around Amoris Laetitia?

 Certain passages in it have been taken to mean that couples who are divorced and civilly remarried can continue to have sex and receive the sacraments of confession and the Eucharist.